Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 # Why C? 🤔

-- C is a by-product of UNIX operating system
+- C was co-developed with the UNIX operating system
-- Developed in the 1970s at Bell Laboratories by Ken Thompson
+- Created in the 1970s at Bell Laboratories by Dennis Ritchie
 - *High-level* Programming language
-- Linux, Windows, and Android are written in **C**
+- As examples, Linux, Windows, and Android are written in **C**
 - **C** can run on <span style="color:red">ANY</span>  computer

 ![bg right:30% 95%](assets/CLang.png)